Kylezx1/smart.lapply/README.md

 ## Functions

 -   `get_memory_usage()`: Returns the current memory usage of the R session and the total and available system memory.
+It robust to user OS
--   `calculate_parallel_instances(buffer_mb = 500)`: Calculates the number of parallel instances that can be run based on the current memory usage.
+-   `calculate_parallel_instances()`: Calculates the number of parallel instances that can be run based on the current memory usage.
--   `clusterExport_function(cl, FUN)`: Exports a function to all nodes in a parallel cluster.
+-   `clusterExport_function()`: Exports a function to all nodes in a parallel cluster.
 (From nathanvan/parallelsugar package)
--   `mclapply_socket(X, FUN, ..., mc.preschedule = TRUE, mc.set.seed = TRUE, mc.silent = FALSE, mc.cores = NULL, mc.cleanup = TRUE, mc.allow.recursive = TRUE)`: Implements a sockets version of `mclapply` using `parallel::parLapply`.
+-   `mclapply_socket()`: Implements a sockets version of `mclapply` using `parallel::parLapply`.
 (From nathanvan/parallelsugar package)
--   `smart.lapply(vector, code_function, cores = 1, seeds_vec = NULL, mem_check = TRUE, generate_seeds = FALSE)`: Applies a function to each element of a vector in parallel, with memory checks.
+-   `smart.lapply()`: Applies a function to each element of a vector in parallel, with memory checks.

 ## Contributing